Serfdom: Poland

 Serfdom in Poland became the dominant form of relationship between peasants and nobility in the 17th century, and was a major feature of the economy of the Polish–Lithuanian Commonwealth, although its origins can be traced back to the 12th century.

 The first steps towards abolition of serfdom were enacted in the Constitution of 3 May 1791, and it was essentially eliminated by the Połaniec Manifesto.
 However, these reforms were partly nullified by the partition of Poland.
 Frederick the Great had abolished serfdom in the territories he gained from the first partition of Poland.
 Over the course of the 19th century, it was gradually abolished on Polish and Lithuanian territories under foreign control, as the region began to industrialize.

 Russia

 Serfdom became the dominant form of relation between Russian peasants and nobility in the 17th century.
 Serfdom only existed in central and southern areas of the Russian Empire.
-It was never established in the North, in the Urals, and in Siberia.
+It was never established in the North, in the Urals, or in Siberia.
+The conscripted serfs dramatically increased the size of the Russian military during the Napoleonic Wars.
 According to the Encyclopedia of Human Rights:

 Russia's over 23 million (about 38% of the total population) privately held serfs were freed from their lords by an edict of Alexander II in 1861.
 The owners were compensated through taxes on the freed serfs.
 State serfs were emancipated in 1866.